-alg_biovolume.csv - > Biovolume data are reported by the external lab annually on a per site basis.
-Prior to 2017, biovolume data were not separated by site.
-These records are not directly related at the sample level, but may be linked to collection and taxonomy data through siteID and scientificName.
+alg_biovolume.csv - > Biovolume data are reported by the external lab annually through 2018 on a per-taxon basis, and are not separated by site.
+These records are not directly related at the sample level, but may be linked to collection and taxonomy data through scientificName.
 One record is created for each site per year for each scientificName that is measured for biovolume analysis.
+Data in this file represent a combination of measurements from NEON samples and algae samples from other projects analyzed at the external lab.